 Over the summer of 2017 we celebrated the 75th anniversary of the start of the Women’s Training Scheme following the route they worked regularly from London to Birmingham with war supplies and then on to Coventry to collect coal to take back to London.
-Our show also features other women at work on the wartime waterways and in April/May 2018 we plan to follow the route worked by one of these, Daphne March, who worked independently on a boat owned by her family, between Worcester, Tipton and Cannock.
-Then we’ll head further north for June/July to recognise another intrepid boatwoman, Nancy Ridgway, one of a very small number who worked on the big barges on the Leeds & Liverpool canal.
+Our show also features other women at work on the wartime waterways and in April/May 2018 we are following the route worked by Daphne March, who worked independently on a boat owned by her family, between Worcester, Tipton and Cannock.
+Then, after a week on the Chesterfield Canal (June 5th-12th) we’ll be celebrating another intrepid boatwoman, Nancy Ridgway, one of a very small number who worked on the big barges on the Leeds & Liverpool canal.

 Here’s what the routes will look like.

 We will be performing in all sorts of spaces near to, or on, the canals but always in the midst of local communities.
 Many of our shows are on a ‘pay what you can’ basis so not only a short walk from home but very affordable too!
-And we’d love to hear from you if have suggestions for venues that might like to host the show.
+And we’d love to hear from you if your club or organisation would like to host a performance.

 Here’s how you can join in and support us: